You can use gel stain to give old wood furniture new life. General Finishes gel stain is an easy way to breathe some life back into dated decor.

 When I finally found my decorating mojo, I got the guts to stain the smaller bookcase.
 I didn’t have much experience refinishing furniture.
 In fact, I would say I had none; but desperation and a tiny budget propelled me onward.
-Hours of sanding were not my type of fun so I searched for way to hopefully skip that part.
+Hours of sanding were not my type of fun so I searched for a way to hopefully skip that part.
 Painting wasn’t an option because my husband is not a fan of painted furniture (poor me).

 Enter General Finishes Gel Stain.
 It was a little messy, but overall, for a beginner, I thought the stain worked great.
 What’s makes it a real winner is that it can be used on wood and wood laminate; so even if you don’t have 100% wood, your veneer can probably take this stuff.

 In my opinion, this gel performs similarly to paint.
 The directions say to wipe it off, but I found light coats with no wiping worked best.
-The opened can resembeled grape jelly.
+The opened can resemble grape jelly.
 It does have a bit of an odor, but it’s no worse than paint and doesn’t linger in your home for long.
 I stained my bookcase indoors but would have preferred to do it in the garage.
-Buuut I live in Florida, and y’all, it gets hot here!
+Buuut I live in Florida, and girl, it gets hot here!

 I mentioned the mess earlier so please be warned; cover any and everything near your project.
 To be fair I’m a messy DIYer so this probably wasn’t the stain’s fault.
 A little of the stain spilled on the carpet and there was no getting it out.
 Thankfully a nice little plant covered my oops.